tiendung276/Book_Recommendation_System/README.md

 # Overview
-This Python project showcases a book recommendation system using the K-Nearest Neighbors (KNN) algorithm.
+This Python project showcases a book recommendation system using the K-Nearest Neighbors (KNN) and KMeans algorithms.
 Users can input a book's ID to receive recommendations for similar books based on specific features.

 # Prerequisites
 Before running the project, make sure you have the following libraries and tools installed: